 Imagine a company owner who's browsing their Instagram feed.
 They see profanity or other negative wording/messages in a meme, and they think it's hilarious.
 So, they decide to comment or like the image.

 Well, that's not a bright idea.
 It's okay if you have your own social media account, under your own name, and it's personal.
 But for a brand name to be closely associated with something potentially tarnishing, not so much.
 Public relations 101.

 Remember, the point of promotional copy is to alleviate your pain points.
-Its purpose is to help you resolve an issue you’ve been having, not to inflict pain, or anguish, or feels of discomfort.
+Its purpose is to help you resolve an issue you've been having, not to inflict pain or anguish, or feelings of discomfort.